 April is a month of new beginnings, just as love stories are, and fittingly the birthstone of April is the diamond, the quintessential symbol of love.
 This stone is made to be gifted to someone beloved.
 Despite the classic nature of diamonds, there are a variety of options beyond the timeless white diamond, including colored diamonds in blue or pink hues.

 May’s birthstone, emerald, matches the tones associated with this month.
 This rich green stone is among the rarest in the world, and can mostly only be mined in Colombia, Brazil, Afghanistan, and Zambia.
 Emeralds have been highly favored by many cultures over the centuries and recognized as the symbol of rebirth, love, and, believed by the ancient Greeks, to be Aphrodite’s favorite gem.
 Historical figures have embraced the stone as well, including Cleopatra, who reserved mines just for acquiring the emerald.

-June has two birthstones—the elegant pearl and the versatile Alexandrite.
+June has two birthstones—the elegant pearl.
 Pearls are often worn to portray sophistication and class, known for their unembellished natural beauty and pure white surface.
 Alexandrite, though extremely rare, is quite coveted due to its complex minerals which causes the gemstone’s color to change in different lighting.

 The heat of July is captured in its birthstone, the fiery ruby.
 The value of a ruby surpasses all other stones and only increases based on the color and quality of the individual gem.
 This vibrant red stone is believed to bring good fortune to anyone who wears it.
 It is believed to bring love, health, and wisdom.